Pylons/pyramid/docs/narr/advconfig.rst

 Some configuration methods, such as :meth:`pyramid.config.Configurator.add_route` have internal ordering
-constraints: they routes they imply require relative ordering.
+constraints: the routes they imply require relative ordering.
 Such ordering constraints are not absolved by two-phase configuration.
 Routes are still added in configuration execution order.